NetworkMathematics/FrontPage/IndianaProjects.md

 Treat this as editorial ground truth.
 This gives us:

       * author-validated structure.

 * Step 4: Compare!

    Now we can ask real research questions:
     * Which dependencies does Trouver reliably find?
     * Which does it systematically miss?
     * Where does it hallucinate edges?
     * Are narrative dependencies harder than proof dependencies?
     * Does symbol introduction help or hurt inference?

 This comparison would be far more meaningful than evaluating Trouver against generic NLP metrics.

+3. ### MathAnnotator for all

+   Our 2023 preprint [Extracting Mathematical Concepts with Large Language Models](https://arxiv.org/pdf/2309.00642) has an annotator prototype that depends on people only annotating math texts that we have processed before.
+It would be nice to provide a service where people could annotate their own files and where we could benefit from their work, but aggregating the new concepts that they checked.
+   This shouldn't be too difficult, if we insist on a limited number of pages, say 20 at max.
+IT might require some bureucratic work to payfor the use of the LLMs in question, if we continue with our suggestion that the "Silver truth" is what the top LLMs agree on.